int-Frank/EDEPathFinder/README.md

 Straight line distance between engineer systems is used.
 Building a path of every system you need to jump to in between is a far more complicated problem; not really neccessary; clunky; and beyond the scope of what this app sets out to do.

-For the case where there are multiple choices of engineer when upgrading a particular module (Felicity Farseer and Elvira Martuuk for the FSD for example), both paths are constructed and the shorter of the two returned.
+For the case where there are multiple choices of engineer when upgrading a particular module (Felicity Farseer and Elvira Martuuk for the FSD for example), both paths are constructed and the shorter of the two is chosen.

 ## Feedback